 Some brief notes about each individual ministry:

 Medishare functions very much like insurance.
 Members choose a plan level with varying monthly costs and co-pays and out of pocket yearly responsibilities.
 Medishare prefers providers join a particular network.
 Zero consideration for helping support medical needs arising from amoral acts (drug use, drunk driving, out of wedlock pregnancy, etc.).
 There looks to be some minimal coverage of pre-existing conditions that are symptom and treatment free on a limited basis.
 Alternative care will not be shared ever.
 Well-child visits/labs are shared until the age of 6 (excludes vaccinations).
 Marvin Greer is a good source of information for Medishare!

-Samaritan’s Ministry: Families send money directly to other families.
-Monthly cost is a function of a plan chosen (basic vs. classic) and family size (though a family of 3 costs the same as a family of 10).
+Samaritan?s Ministry: Families send money directly to other families.
+Monthly cost is a function of a plan chosen (basic vs. classic) and family size (they break it down to families of 1, 2, 3-7, 8+, and widowed/divorced with children).
 No sharing of pre-existing conditions (conditions may cease to be pre-existing after a time period.)
 Considers needs arising from immoral acts on a case-by-case basis.
 Coverage for RX/supplement needs are limited to 120 days (some exceptions for pregnancy).

 Liberty Healthshare: At the time I was researching, there was a $1 million/$125k/70% of $125k limit on any need sharing with no recourse if more funds were required.
 Alternative care requires pre-approval.